 Most recently Markus designed Sundance 2019 selection HALSTON, directed by Frederic Tcheng.

-Recent credits include 2018 Sundance Grand Jury Prize winner The Miseducation of Cameron Post, directed by Desiree Akhavan, Paint It Black (L.A.
-Film Festival Special Jury Prize for Visual Achievement) directed by Amber Tamblyn, John Magary’s The Mend (Independent Spirit Award nominee) and Eric Mendelsohn's 3 Backyards (Best Director Sundance).
+Feature credits include 2018 Sundance Grand Jury Prize winner The Miseducation of Cameron Post, directed by Desiree Akhavan, Paint It Black (L.A.
+Film Festival Special Jury Prize for Visual Achievement) directed by Amber Tamblyn, Eric Mendelsohn's 3 Backyards (Best Director Sundance) and John Magary’s The Mend (Independent Spirit Award nominee).

-Markus has also designed commercial spots for Girls Who Code, M.A.C., Dior Cosmetics, L'Oreal and Lancome.
+Markus has designed commercial spots for Girls Who Code, M.A.C., Dior Cosmetics, L'Oreal and Lancome.